Forge (character): Ghost Box

-Forge returns in Astonishing X-Men #29, when the X-Men fly to his complex on Wundagore Mountain to confront him about his apparent role in an inter-dimensional invasion of Earth.
+Forge returns in Astonishing X-Men #29, when the X-Men fly to his complex on Mount Wundagore to confront him about his apparent role in an inter-dimensional invasion of Earth.
 After following a trail of mysteriously genetically created mutants and death, the X-Men track down Forge, who reveals his madness.
 He wants to save the world from the Annexation, an invasion from a parallel world on the other side of the Ghost Box, the trans-dimensional teleporter.
 He plans to send the X-Men to the parallel universe that is home to the Ghost Boxes to destroy them before the Annexation begins.
 The X-Men try to talk Forge down, but he rebukes them and forcibly opens the Ghost Box, risking all life on Earth.
 Thanks to the assistance of Abigail Brand and Beast, a laser is shot into the opening of the Ghost Box.
 Before everything is destroyed, Ororo offers Forge a chance to come back with them.
 A bitter Forge rejects her offer, and stays in his complex as it is destroyed.